| |

 memorabilia to illustrate the rich history of the force.
 See an

-exercise in precision marching each weekday at the Sergeant Major's
+exercise in precision marching at the Sergeant Major's

 Regina's rich culture includes the Globe Theatre (plays